andfanilo/ieee-fraud-detection/README.md

 # Project organization

-    ├── tasks.py           <- Invoke with commands like `notebook`
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.